d4n3sh/thedaneshproject/content/posts/2009-09-24-pmr-and-spm-trial-exam-papers.md

 Print them out, take them home, practice practice practice and you will pass!

-Remember, memorizing the answers don&#8217;t get you anywhere.
+Remember, memorizing the answers don't get you anywhere.
 Make sure you understand the answers and the process.

 [Koleksi Soalan.][2]